Transition to Zero-Emission Bus Study

 As part of its 2019 budget, Council approved a $1 million investment to study how to transform a system of planning, operation, and maintenance designed around diesel buses to one around zero-emission buses, in order to begin the transition.

-The Transition to Zero Emission: Technical Evaluation Report, and the accompanying Class 3 and Class 4 cost estimates, come as the result of the study.
+The Transition to Zero Emission: Technical Evaluation Report, and the accompanying Class 3 and Class 4 cost estimates, came as the result of the study.

 Transit currently retires 30-32 end-of-life buses annually and replaces them with purchases made through its Transit Bus Replacement Program.
-Transit is now proposing that program be replaced with a new one, the Transition to Zero-Emission Program, which includes purchasing up to 110 zero-emission buses between 2022-2027.
-The first project under the new program would be the Transition Fleet Project.
+Transit is now proposing that program be replaced with a new one, the Transition to Zero-Emission Program, which includes purchasing approximately 100 zero-emission buses between 2022-2027.

 Transition to Zero-Emission Program